 Class diagrams do not show temporal information, which is required in dynamic modeling.

-$\Box$ A class diagram describes the types of objects in the system and the various kinds of static relationships that exist among them.
+A class diagram describes the types of objects in the system and the various kinds of static relationships that exist among them.

-- □ A graphical representation of a static view on declarative static elements. - $\square$ A central modelling technique that runs through nearly all object-oriented methods. - $\Box$ The richest notation in UML. - □ A class diagram shows the existence of classes and their relationships in the logical view of a system
+- □ A graphical representation of a static view on declarative static elements. - □ A central modeling technique that runs through nearly all object-oriented methods. - \Box The richest notation in UML. - □ A class diagram shows the existence of classes and their relationships in the logical view of a system